Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 Cheesecake with red berry ganache.

-Cheesecakes are made from cheese – surprise, surprise!
+Cheesecakes are usually made from cream cheese.
 However, you can make a cheesecake with cottage cheese or ricotta.
-There are loads of alternatives to cream cheese.
-So long as it can be mixed or beat to form a smooth mix!
+There are loads of alternatives to cream cheese--as long as it can be mixed or beaten to form a smooth mix!

-The crust is then another essential aspect of the cheesecake.
-Although they do not require an additional crust, they are typically made using a baked crust that has been pre-baked.
+The crust is another essential aspect of the cheesecake.
+Although they do not require an additional crust, they are typically made using a pre-baked crust.

 One of the most popular ingredients used in this crust is Graham crackers.
-However, you can also come across other varieties that use the pastry crust, such as puff pastry or shortcrust pastry.
+Puff pastry or shortcrust pastry are other options.

 A cheesecake is an exciting dessert that has been around longer than you might think!